- Plumbing Installation & Replacement

 Bell Home Solutions has been providing expert plumbing services in Denver to homeowners in the area for more than 85 years.
 We can help you select the perfect water treatment system for your home and ensure it is installed properly to provide clean, contaminant free water.

 Clean Your Denver Homes Water with a Water Treatment System

 While pathogens and other contaminants that can make you sick are highly unlikely in the water supply, there are other things like minerals and chemicals that show up in area home water tests.

 The most common contaminant is mineral sediment.
 This occurs most often in the pipes bringing water to your home.
 Because these pipes are old and are not often replaced, they can flake off inside and bits of iron and other minerals will enter your home through the water supply.
 This is not dangerous by any means, but it can cause damage to your pipes and your fixtures, including the build–up of scale or the staining of porcelain.

 The bottom line is that, if you have high levels of any chemicals, minerals or other contaminants in your water supply, the optimum course of action is to install a Denver water treatment system that will remove them as they enter your home.
 Filtration, reverse osmosis, and cartridge treatment are all options depending on what contaminants need to be removed.
-Call us today to learn more about our full line of Denver water treatment installation, maintenance and repair options.
+But when these water treatment systems stop working, you need to call on an expert for water treatment system repair service.
+Call us today to learn more about our full line of water treatment installation, maintenance and repair options in Denver, CO.